butames/markdown-cv/index.md

 `2020 - Present`
 __EHE - Youth Learning Health Community (YLHC)__

-This project seeks to plan and develop strategies to effectively address the HIV epidemic in youth living in Orlando, Florida, in direct response to the US government’s new policy, _Ending the HIV Epidemic_.
-My responsibilities include:
+This project seeks to plan and develop strategies to effectively address the HIV epidemic in youth living in Orlando, Florida, in direct response to the US government’s new policy, *Ending the HIV Epidemic*.
+Specific responsibilities include:
   - Co-chairing the EHE project at the Center for Translational Behavioral Science (CTBScience).
   - Gathering youth HIV data and presenting it to an implementation team consisting of providers in the Orlando metro area.
   - Perform general program and evaluation activities.